DOC2PPT: Automatic Presentation Slides Generation from Scientific Documents: Experiments

 \subsection{Evaluation Metrics}

-\paragraph{Slide-Level ROUGE (ROUGE-SL)} To measure the quality of text in the generated slides, we adapt the ROUGE score~\cite{lin14rouge} widely-used in document summarization.
+\paragraph{Slide-Level ROUGE (ROUGE-SL).} To measure the quality of text in the generated slides, we adapt the widely-used ROUGE score~\cite{lin14rouge}.
 Note that ROUGE does not account for the text length in the output, which is problematic for presentation slides (e.g., text in slides are usually shorter).
 Intuitively, the number of slides in a deck is a good proxy for the overall text length.
 If too short, too much text will be put on the same slide, making it difficult to read; conversely, if a deck has too many slides, each slide can convey only little information while making the whole presentation lengthy.
 Therefore, we propose the slide-level ROUGE:

 where $Q$ and $\tilde{Q}$ are the number of slides in the generated and the ground-truth slide decks, respectively.